hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/05b-Forms.md

   + example: `var t = [1, 2, 3]; t.valueOf(); // [1, 2, 3]`, `t.toString(); // "1,2,3"`

 + [`toString()` method: specification](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/toString)
-  + syntax: `obj.toString()`
-  + docstring:
-    + every object w/ a `toString()` method that automatically called when the object is to be represented as a text value or when an objkject is referred to be in manner in which a string is expected
-    + by default, inherited by every object descent from `Object`
-  + parameter
-    + `radix` (option): $2 \le \text{ radix } \le 36$
-  + return:  a string representing the object

 + [`valueOf()` method: specification](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/valueOf)
-  + syntax: `obj.value()`
-  + docstring:
-    + convert an object to a primitive value
-    + rarely invoked by user
-    + automatically invoked by JS when encountering an object where a primitive value is expected
-    + by default, inherited by every object descended from `Object`
-  + return: the primitive value of the specified object

 ### 5.2.5 Built-in JS class: Array